-If you cannot redeem your home, you might see if the buyer is willing to work out a “cash for keys” deal.
-In a “cash for keys” deal, you leave the home before the redemption period ends in exchange for money.
-This lets the buyer avoid waiting for possession of the home and the costs of an eviction.
+If you aren’t able to pay in time to save (redeem) your home, you can try to work out a “cash for keys” deal with the buyer.
+In a “cash for keys” deal, you move out of the home before the redemption period ends in exchange for money.

 Eviction From the Home

-Once the redemption period has ended, you can be evicted from the home.
-The new owner can file a Summons and Complaint to evict you from the property.
-You will get a notice of this, including a time for a hearing or notification that you must respond in writing.
-To learn about the eviction process read the articles Eviction: What Is It and How Does It Start? and Eviction to Recover Possession of Property.
+Once the redemption period ends, the buyer can file an eviction case against you if you haven’t moved out.
+The eviction case starts when the buyer files a Summons and Complaint to evict you from your home.
+Carefully read over this paperwork to know when you need to go to court.
+To learn about the eviction process, read the articles Eviction: What Is It and How Does It Start? and Eviction to Recover Possession of Property.

 If the court orders the eviction, you usually have 10 days to leave the home.
 You can ask the new owner for more time if you have special circumstances.
 If you stay, the court will order the sheriff to evict you and remove your belongings from the home.

 Losing a home in foreclosure impacts your credit record for years.
 This can make it harder to buy another home or get other loans.

 Foreclosure can also have tax consequences.
 You may want to talk to a lawyer or tax preparer about it.